cloud-annotations/elyra-classification-training/README.md

 This of course comes in quite handy as well if we want to asses bias towards unterpreviledged groups.
 So let's extend the previous example and include a protected attribute - here, race, for example into the evaluation.

-The following python code shows how the confusion matrix can be compted for different subsets based on age group and race:
+The following python code shows how the confusion matrix can be computed for different subsets based on age group and race:

 ```python
 newdf = df.query('race == "White" & age == "20-29"')